jtomori/vex_tutorial/README.md

 ### Feedback & Suggestions
 Please let me know if you find any mistakes or have ideas for improvements.
 I will fix it and push it to this repo :)

+Suggestion: I feel PRs are a super long winded way to give improvements and or suggestions.
+You may want to provide contact details or open the issues!

 <br>

 ### Contributing